Victor-Spichenkoff/million_show/README.md

 # The Million Show Game
 [VISIT](https://million-show.vercel.app/)

-## What's that?
-- It's a "Who wants to be a millionaire" like game
-- Challenge your friends and your brain in the road to the **Million Dollar Prize**
-- Can you do pull off that?

-- The project has a Frontend, Backend, Database and follow the best practices in modern fullstack development!
+# 📌 Overview

+The Million Show Game is a fullstack project inspired by "Who Wants to Be a Millionaire".
+It combines a modern frontend, a robust backend, and a structured database to deliver a complete experience — from user authentication to gameplay mechanics and admin management.

+This project was designed with a strong focus on:

+✅ Clean architecture & best practices (SOLID, modular design, organized codebase)

+✅ High-quality UI/UX with animations, skeletons and smooth feedback

+✅ Scalability and maintainability through automation, testing and database migrations

 # Features
-✅ User registration and authentication (with JWT/Auth Guard)
+🔐 User authentication & roles (player, admin) with JWT/Auth Guard

-✅ User profiles and roles (admin, player)
+👤 Profiles & dashboards for players and administrators

-✅ Full CRUD for questions and answers with admin dashboard
+📝 Admin CRUD for questions and answers

-✅ Scoring system built with unique algorithm to create a realistic and fair ranking system
+🏆 Scoring & ranking system powered by a unique algorithm for realistic results

-✅ Animations and skeletons for better UX

-✅ Informative messages and real-time feedback

-✅ Administration panel (user and question management)

-✅ Good architecture practices applied (SOLID, organized modules, hooks)

-✅ Backend process automation

-✅ Relational database with migrations

-✅ Complete and complex Seeding
+🎭 Helps system (three types, with probability & error logic for a real-game feeling)

+⚡ Real-time feedback & informative messages

+🛠 Admin panel for user/question management with search system

+📊 Relational DB with migrations, seeding & auto-cleanup history

-✅ High coverage and automated tests
+🧪 High test coverage & automation

-✅ 3 kind of helps with separe logic, probability and mistake chances (for real feeling)
+🎨 Animations, skeletons and responsive design

-# Tech
+# 🛠 Tech
 ## Frontend
 - React/Next.js
 - TailwindCSS
 - Axios
-- Fontawesome
+- FontAwesome
-- Figma Prototyping
+- Figma (Prototyping & Design)

 ## Backend
 - Nest.js